TamplierS1/dotfiles/README.md

 # dotfiles
-Repository containing the dotfiles I use.
+Repository that contains the dotfiles/configs I use.